Mainly Dry, Partly Cloudy Weather To Prevail In KP - UrduPoint

 Mainly Dry, Partly Cloudy Weather To Prevail In KP

-PESHAWAR, (UrduPoint / Pakistan Point News - 30th Oct, 2023) The Provincial Meteorological Center Peshawar on Monday predicted that mainly dry and partly cloudy weather is expected in most districts of the province, while cold in hilly areas during morning and night.
+PESHAWAR, (UrduPoint / Pakistan Point News - 31st Oct, 2023) The Provincial Meteorological Center Peshawar on Tuesday predicted that mainly dry and partly cloudy weather is expected over most districts of the province, while cold in hilly areas during morning & night.

+It said that Isolated rain is expected in Upper Dir, Chitral and Swat districts during evening and night hours.

-It said that fog in isolated pockets is expected over Charsadda, Nowshera, Mardan and Peshawar, while dense fog in isolated pockets at Rashakai to Swabi as well as over highway from Swabi to Jahangira in late night and early morning hours.
+Fog in isolated pockets was also expected over Charsadda, Nowshera, Mardan and Peshawar.
+While dense fog in isolated places of Rashakai to Swabi as well as over highway from Swabi to Jahangira in late night and early morning.

 During the last 24 hours, mainly dry weather prevailed over most districts of the province.